paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-162-energy-infrastructure.md

   (A) the processing or recycling of critical minerals in the United States; or

-  (B) the development of critical minerals and metals in the United States
+  (B) the development of critical minerals and metals in the United States 33 So in original.
+Probably should be followed by a period.

 (2) **Limitation on grant awards** — A grant awarded under paragraph (1) may not exceed $10,000,000.